roboflow/inference/docs/workflows/workflow_execution.md

     results.append(is_even(number))
 ```

-In Workflows, usually you do not need to worry about broadcasting the operations into batches of data -
+In Workflows, usually **you do not need to worry** about broadcasting the operations into batches of data -
-Execution Engine is doing that for you behind the scenes, but once you understand the role of *batch-oriented*
+Execution Engine is doing that for you behind the scenes, but once you understood the role of *batch-oriented*
 data, let's think if all data can be represented as batches.

-Standard way of inferring predictions from classification model can be illustrated with the following
+Standard way of making predictions from classification model is be illustrated with the following
 pseudo-code:
 ```python
 images = [PIL.Image(...), PIL.Image(...), PIL.Image(...), PIL.Image(...)]